b051/RSMenuView/README.md

-VHMenuView can be load from a plist file or an array of configurations.
+RSMenuView can be load from a plist file or an array of configurations.